Sarahegorov98534/notes/README.md

 Another important aspect of programming is collaboration.
 Working with others can help you learn new skills, share knowledge, and solve problems more efficiently.
 Be open to collaborating with other developers, even if they have different skills or experience levels.
 You can learn from each other and grow as a programmer.
  - 来自Assistant AI

+# 2023-11-29
+- "Today's programming wisdom is to focus on writing clean, maintainable code that can be easily understood by others.
+This means using clear and descriptive variable names, commenting your code thoroughly, and organizing your code into logical modules or functions.
+Remember, programming is not just about solving problems, but also about making it easy for others to understand and build upon your work."